thosgood/this-weeks-finds/markdown/201-250/week218.md

 talk some more about number theory.

 Let's see, where were we?
-I had just begun to introduce the theme of L-functions and their corresponding automorphic forms.
+I had just begun to introduce the theme of
+$L$-functions and their corresponding automorphic forms.
 My ultimate goal is to understand the Langlands Conjectures well enough to give a decent explanation of what they say.
 Instead of simply stating them, I'd like to really make them plausible, and this will take quite an elaborate